Do It Yourself

 Last year I realized my makeup brush situation was out of control.
 I had all of them shoved into one container.
 Not only did I need something larger, but the container I had them in didn’t have the right dimensions to accommodate some of the shorter brushes, and they always ended up getting lost in the shuffle.
 I spent more time trying to locate the brush I wanted, than I did actually using it.
 I finally decided I not only needed a new container, but I also had to separate the brushes into more than one.
 Used, clean candle jars sounded like the perfect solution, but I wanted something cute, as well as functional.

 I will admit to zipping through Pinterest for inspiration, but ultimately, the design is mine.
-I’ll go through my process step by step, and while you certainly can follow it verbatim, I encourage you to play around with things and find what best suits you and your needs.
+I’ll go through the process step by step, and while you certainly can follow it verbatim, I encourage you to play around with colors, fonts and filler and find what best suits you and your needs.

 Here we go!

-Whenever I start a project, I always try to have the materials together in one place before I begin.
-It saves a lot of time, as everything is conveniently on hand.
+I always try to have everything together in one place before I begin a project, as it saves a lot of time and keeps me from getting distracted.

 Decide what kind of print or pattern you’d like.
 I wanted to paint a wide stripe all the way around the middle of the jar, and then write something on the stripe.